soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

 ```

 Also, note that we've added an additional *hierarchy* for our modules and defined
-a different source directory.
-This means we must move the files around
+a different source directory (`src`).
+This means we will need to move the files around
 a bit and change the `module` name in each file and the `import` statements.
 This is to avoid
 conflict with other packages that a user might import.